Understanding World or Predicting Future? A Comprehensive Survey of World Models: Implicit Representation of the External World

 We first introduce research focused on analyzing and understanding the knowledge of the global physical world.
 Gurnee et al.~\cite{gurnee2023language} present the first evidence that large language models genuinely acquire spatial and temporal knowledge of the world, rather than merely collecting superficial statistics.
 They identify distinct "spatial neurons" and "temporal neurons" in LLama2~\cite{touvron2023llama}, suggesting that the model learns linear representations of space and time across multiple scales.
 Distinct from previous observations focused on embedding space, Manvi et al.\cite{manvi2023geollm, manvi2024large} develop effective prompts about textual address to extract intuitive real-world knowledge about the geospatial space and successfully improve the performance of the model in various downstream geospatial prediction tasks.

 While large language models do acquire some implicit knowledge of the real world~\cite{gurnee2023language, li2024geometryconceptssparseautoencoder}, the quality of this knowledge remains questionable~\cite{roberts2023gpt4geo, feng2024citygpt}.
-For example, Feng et al.~\cite{feng2024citygpt} find that the urban knowledge embedded in large language models is often coarse and inaccurate.
+For example, Feng et al.~\cite{feng2024citygpt, feng2025urbanllava} find that the urban knowledge embedded in large language models is often coarse and inaccurate.
 To address this, they propose an effective framework to improve the acquisition of urban knowledge of specific cities in large language models.
+Building on the global geospatial knowledge embedded in LLMs, researchers are now applying this prior world knowledge to overcome the generalization challenges faced by previous methods, for instance, AgentMove~\cite{feng2025agentmove} for global mobility prediction, GPS-to-Image~\cite{feng2025gps, beneduce2025ai} for generating geographically-aware and stylistically-controllable images, and GLOBE for knowledge based image geo-localization~\cite{li2025recognition}.

-From these works, we can see that although large language models have demonstrated the ability to capture certain aspects of real-world knowledge~\cite{gurnee2023language, li2024geometryconceptssparseautoencoder, roberts2023gpt4geo}, it is clear that further efforts are needed to enhance this knowledge to enable broader and more reliable real-world applications.
+From a long-term perspective, we can see that although large language models have demonstrated the ability to capture certain aspects of real-world knowledge~\cite{gurnee2023language, li2024geometryconceptssparseautoencoder, roberts2023gpt4geo}, it is clear that further efforts are needed to enhance this knowledge to enable broader and more reliable real-world applications~\cite{feng2025survey}.